bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

 # Mutators

-There is two ways to update a branch:
+There is two ways to update a $branch:

 1. "assert" a concrete value by calling `myTree.next(value)`
 2. "mutate" a $tree by passing a function that will change the $tree's value.
 This can have a second parameter if you want, referred to as the "seed".

-Why would you not just want to cram assertions in? well... if you inject a function and a value, you'll use less memory over time - the value will come into and through the function and only be cached in the topmost branch.
+Why would you not just want to cram assertions in? well... if you inject a function and a value, you'll use less memory over time - the value will come into and through the function and only be cached in the topmost $branch.
 This means even if your store has an extensive history, the only thing that will use up storage space is the parameters you pass in.
 (There are some benchmarking caches that will persist longer if you use ittermittent caching)

 In many situations this is not going to be a huge issue but why be wasteful?
 If you have a long term scenario (say a game) flooding your store with large